Liliaceae: Tulips

-Original Tulipa species can be obtained for ornamental purposes, such as Tulipa tarda and Tulipa turkestanica.
+Original Tulipa species can be obtained for ornamental purposes, such as T. tarda and T. turkestanica.
 These are referred to as species, or botanical, tulips, and tend to be smaller plants but better at naturalising than the cultivated forms.
 Breeding programs have produced a wide range of tulip types, enabling blooming through a much longer season by creating early, mid- and late spring varieties.
 Fourteen distinct types are available in addition to botanical tulips, including Lily-flowered, Fringed, Viridiflora, and Rembrandt.
 In addition to blooming season, tulip varieties differ in shape and height, and exhibit a wide range of colours, both pure and in combination.

 Lilies

-The largest area of production is also the Netherland, with 76% of the global cultivated area, followed by France, Chile, Japan, the United States, New Zealand and Australia.
+The largest area of production is also the Netherlands, with 76% of the global cultivated area, followed by France, Chile, Japan, the United States, New Zealand and Australia.
 Approximately ten countries produce lilies commercially altogether.
 About half of the commercial production is for cut flowers.
 Many of these countries export bulbs as well as supplying the domestic market.
-The Netherland produces about 2,200 million lily bulbs annually, of which 96% is used domestically and the remainder exported, principally within the European Union.
+The Netherlands produces about 2,200 million lily bulbs annually, of which 96% is used domestically and the remainder exported, principally within the European Union.
 One particularly important crop is the production of Lilium longiflorum, whose white flowers are associated with purity and Easter.

-Although many Lilium species such as Lilium martagon and Lilium candidum can be obtained commercially, the majority of commercially available lilies represent the products of a very diverse hybridisation program, which has resulted in a separate horticultural classification, including such groupings as Asian, Oriental and Orienpet.
+Although many Lilium species such as L. martagon and L. candidum can be obtained commercially, the majority of commercially available lilies represent the products of a very diverse hybridisation program, which has resulted in a separate horticultural classification, including such groupings as Asian, Oriental and Orienpet.
 In addition to a very wide variety of heights, lilies can be obtained in many colours and combinations of colours, and if properly selected can produce an extensive blooming season from early summer to autumn.
 Because of the history of Liliaceae, many species such as Watsonia (bugle lily) that were previously classified in this family bear the name 'lily' but are neither part of the genus Lilium, or the family Liliaceae.

 Other

 A variety of Fritillaria species are used as early spring ornamental flowers.
-These vary from the large Fritillaria imperialis (crown imperial) available in a number of colours such as yellow or orange, to much smaller species such as Fritillaria meleagris or Fritillaria uva-vulpis with their chequered patterns.
+These vary from the large F. imperialis (crown imperial) available in a number of colours such as yellow or orange, to much smaller species such as F. meleagris or F. uva-vulpis with their chequered patterns.
 Erythronium is less common but a popular cultivar is 'Pagoda' with its sulphur yellow flowers.
 Calochortus (mariposa lily) may be sold as a mixture or as cultivars.